clio-lang/clio/readme.md

 	browserify browser.js | uglifyjs > editor/clio.js

 you need `browserify` and `uglify-es` installed in order to compile for browser.
+To generate the size breakdown you'll need `disc`

+	browserify browser.js --full-paths | uglifyjs | discify -o editor/breakdown.html

-To run a Clio program do
+to run a Clio program do

 	node index.js run path/to/file.clio